Utopian Future for Brazil's Soccer City

 THE ECOTOPIA 2121 PROJECT WORKS TO PREDICT THE WAYS CITIES AROUND THE GLOBE CAN SURVIVE THE CURRENT ENVIRONMENTAL CRISES TO BECOME SUPER-GREEN UTOPIAS.
-THIS WEEK, WE DRAW UP SUCH A SCENARIO OF GREEN TRANSFORMATION FOR THE BRAZILIAN CITY OF SAO PAULO.
+THIS WEEK, WE DRAW UP SUCH A SCENARIO OF A UTOPIAN FUTURE FOR THE BRAZILIAN CITY OF SAO PAULO.

 The crowded noisy streets of Brazil’s soccer capital of Sao Paolo are far from utopian.
 For millions of commuters, each working day often involves many hours of tortuous travel on over-heated, over-priced, and over-crowded buses.
 Private automobiles move no faster; they just clog up the streets.